divio/application-documentation-starter-files/README.rst

 ####################################################

-See the `Dcoumentation for documenting applications
+See the `Documentation for documenting applications
 <http://application-documentation.readthedocs.org>`_ for more guidance on building and writing
 documentation.